A Beginner’s Guide to Ethereum Wallets

-Just like a car, the Ethereum network runs on Gas.
+Similar to a car, the Ethereum network runs on “Gas”.
 Each line of code that needs to be executed by the network will take up a certain amount of gas.
-Run out of Gas and the code stops running.
+Run out of Gas, and the code stops running.

 Who collects this Gas?